How to Keep in Touch with Your Student

 Our students may be poor, but they, like young people all around the world, are very much involved in the modern age of communication.
 Many students have their own free e-mail addresses and active Facebook accounts.
-That being said, we must remember that our 7-12th grade students are unlikely to have a computer or internet service in their home or a smart phone to recieve and send e-mail messages.
+That being said, we must remember that many of our 7-12th grade students are unlikely to have a computer or internet service in their home and although smart phones are in growing use many of the younger students do not have a smart phone to recieve and send e-mail messages.

 And now for a bit of reality!
 Keeping in touch with your student IS important, but please remember these few cautions.
 Student's do not have the same continous access to e-mail like American kids.
 Add the common language challenges Spanish to English or English to Spanish translation glitches not infrequently lead to significant misunderstandings.
+Even the on-line translation Aps, although improving, are not perfect at capturing true meaning.
 In a word: PATIENCE.

 If your student has a Facebook account, stop in occasionally to see what is important in his or her world, even if it is in Spanish.